 As I read these verses, I find that they challenge God’s children to do exactly the same thing.
-As we look at our lives in the light of these verses we are challenged to retain some things, to release others and to remember the rest.
+As we look at our lives in the light of these verses we are challenged to retain some things, to release others, and remember the rest.
 I want to open these verses today and share with you the challenges that they contain.
 I want to show you that God has a plan for your life, He wants certain things from your life, and that He has the right to demand these things from your life.
 Notice the challenges contained in these verses as I preach on the thought “An old challenge for a new year.”
+[Via Sermon Note Book]

 Read Colossians 3:1-4